Regulations for Crypto license in Poland

 • Provide desired company names for registration

-• Provide copy of passport and proof of address for future shareholder and director
+• Submit copies of passport and proof of address for future shareholders and directors

-• Provide non-criminal record for shareholder and director
+• Provide a non-criminal record for shareholders and directors

 Additional requirements: